Alex Jones and Infowars test the limit of free speech on the internet

 Isn't this all a ploy for tech companies to censor conservative voices?

-So far, Facebook, YouTube, Twitter and others have insisted they are not censoring conservative voices, but rather taking action against specific people and accounts that violate their harassment and anti-terrorism policies.
+So far, Facebook, YouTube, Twitter and others have insisted they are not censoring conservative voices, but rather taking action against specific people and accounts that violate their anti-harassment and anti-terrorism policies.

 Facebook, for example, said Infowars was taken down "for glorifying violence, which violates our graphic violence policy, and using dehumanizing language to describe people who are transgender, Muslims and immigrants, which violates our hate speech policies."